SaucyGit13/website-tink-html5/README.md

 ## Development/Testing

-You can run tests on the CSS and JS using [Node.js](http://nodejs.org/) (~0.10.31).
-Once Node.js has been installed, install the project packages:
+You can run tests on the CSS and JS with [Node.js](http://nodejs.org/) (~0.10.31).
+Once Node.js has been installed, install the required packages:

 ```bash
 $ npm install